FlyTrackers/FlyTrackers/README.md

 **Required Must-have Stories**

 * User logs in to access the list of planes they're tracking, as well as settings
-* User can choose any additional planes to add based on set criteria.\
+* User can choose any additional planes to add based on set criteria
 * User can see specific aircraft statistics (i.e. how many 737-800's there are heading to Miami)
 * Settings (Accessibility, Notifications, General, etc)